 It’s 2019 and the world is pretty bleak, so why not escape into the darkest experiences of our recent past?
 Check out 5 of the best true crime podcasts currently available for streaming.

 Season 2 of “Crimetown” is being released this year and it focuses on the city of Detroit, Michigan, mainly the rise and fall of Kwame Kilpatrick, the city’s youngest elected mayor who’s currently serving a 28-year prison sentence.
-The podcast begins in the 70s, with a racially charged police shoot-out, and continues to track the events that took place in Detroit over the years, painting an in-depth picture of the city and the community involved.
+The podcast begins in the 70s, with a racially charged police shoot-out, and continues to track the events that take place in Detroit over the years, painting an in-depth picture of the city and the entire community that was involved.

 In its third season, “Serial” switches things up.
 The podcast that used to track a single crime per season, decided to set camp in a Cleveland courthouse and document the different cases that were filed.
 The podcast is comprised of nine episodes, each focusing on a different case and its subsequent journey through the justice system.
 The result is an interesting documentation of crimes that range in styles and that highlight how justice isn’t always served.